 The best gummies aren’t the sweetest.
 They’re the most consistent.

-The most meaningful manufacturing benefit of prenatal gummies is reliability.
-Under FDA-aligned cGMP practices, that reliability is built through controls that start long before the gummy is cooked.
+The biggest manufacturing benefit of prenatal gummies is reliability.
+Under FDA-aligned cGMP, you build that reliability through controls that start long before cooking.

 - Raw material qualification: identity checks, supplier oversight, and risk-based screening consistent with the product type